Ofsted Consultant vs Software for Children's Home Registration: An Honest Comparison

 At a Glance

-Ofsted registration consultants typically charge £5,000–£15,000 to guide children's home applicants through SC1 submission, document drafting, and the fit person interview, and they remain genuinely useful for first-time applicants in complex regulatory situations.
-Software platforms such as Launch44 (£399 one-time) replace the document-drafting, readiness-tracking, and consistency-checking parts of a consultant's work but cannot replace relationship-based reassurance, local-authority introductions, or interview coaching grounded in real inspection experience.
-The most cost-effective approach for most applicants is the hybrid: use software to structure and draft the application, then hire a consultant for a focused 4–8 hour review of the submission pack and one mock interview, bringing total professional spend to roughly £700–£2,000 instead of £10,000.
+Ofsted registration consultants charge £5,000–£15,000 to guide children's home applicants through SC1 submission, document drafting and the fit person interview.
+Software such as Launch44 (£399 one-time) replaces the drafting and consistency-checking but not relationship-based reassurance, local-authority introductions or interview coaching.
+The cheapest credible route is the hybrid — software plus a 4–8 hour consultant review and one mock interview, roughly £700–£2,000.

 Honest, balanced comparison of using a registered consultant vs software to handle Ofsted children's home registration.
 Covers what consultants actually do, what software can credibly replace, where each genuinely adds value, a five-question decision framework, the £5–15K vs £399 cost gap, and the hybrid approach most cost-conscious applicants now use.